InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Getting Started/Inplay SMULL Development Guide.md

 ## Example

-Before the data transmission begins, it is essential to establish a network connection (also known as paring).
-In order to ensure successful network communication, the SMULL settings for both the master and each slave must be identical, with the exception of the mode and slave ID.
-Configuring the SMULL settings using UART can facilitate this consistency between the master and all slaves.
-To illustrate the process of setting up a network, we will provide an example.
-Each parameter for the network is presented below.<br>
+Before initiating data transmission, it is crucial to set up a network connection - a process also referred to as pairing.
+To guarantee effective network communication, it is imperative that the SMULL configurations of both the master and each slave must be identical, with the exception of the mode and slave ID.
+Employing UART for SMULL configuration paves the way for this essential uniformity between the master and all slave devices.
+To elucidate this setup procedure, we will walk through an illustrative example.
+The specifications for each network parameter are detailed hereinbelow.<br>
 - Mode: (master: 0x01, slave: 0x00)
 - Slave number: 4
 - Slave Id: (0x00 ~ 0x03), master will ignore this value